ShardulWakade/pp-ssw938/README.md

 This will start the database, try to run cypher-shell until a connection is established, and then pass a simple query to the shell.
 After this it will stop the database.

+<h3>Client Program Manual</h3>

+The client program is very simple and instructions for using it should be in the program itself.

+Follow the instructions mentioned above to build and start the Client program.
+The client program has been kept very simplistic for now as I later plan to move it to Java.
+I have not yet done my research over JNI (Java Native Interface) and so the Client is written in C++.

+Type in commands.
+Press enter to split your command across multiple lines.
+Then do @run to send it to the lexer/parser. <br />
+">>>" Means that this is the start of your command <br />
+"..."
+Means that this is the continuation of your current command <br />

+Use @quit or EOF to quit the program.